Spiti ‘A Winter Chapter’

 Day 1 – Shimla to Sangla

 We pick you up bus stand at Shimla and so our trip begins.
 The drive takes you over the hills of the Shimla district through the towns of Kufri and Narkanda.
 After the initial dash over the hills, the road descends down to the Sutlej valley as we continue to the town of Rampur on the southern bank.
 The roads are carved on vertical rock faces at several locations giving itself a distinct identity.
 This road is popularly known as Indo-Tibet Highway.
 You’ll be welcomed by several hydroelectric power projects as you enter Kinnaur district, the major one at Karcham where a dam is built at the confluence of Baspa and Sutlej rivers.
-From Karcham we cross over the bridge and enter Baspa Valley to head towards Sangla, the overnight halt.
+Next we cross over the bridge and enter Baspa Valley tomove to Sangla, the overnight halt.

 Day 2 – Sanlga to Chitkul to Sangla

 We take you to the last village of India before Tibet in this region, Chitkul, an hour’s drive through the Pine forests and boulder fields on the northern bank of river Baspa.
 We take short walks in the village to the Mata Mandir, and towards the ITBP camp.
 After this we retrace the roads back to Karcham Dam and move towards Recong Peo on the Indo-Tibet Highway.
 Kalpa is a little village above the town of Recong Peo, it offers one of the most magnificent views of snowcapped peaks called the Kinner Kailash range, winter abode of Lord Shiva.
 The mountain is deeply worshipped by the locals.
 Every year in the month of August several pilgrims scale the peak of Kinner Kailash to worship a 70ft rock which stands out from the rest.
 Kalpa is a great place to see the entire range.

 Day 3 – Sangla to Nako to Gue to Tabo